Big-spending Chelsea set for busy end to transfer window - WHIZ News

 Chelsea will hope its latest spending spree helps the team climb the Premier League standings — it is currently in 10th place, 10 points off the top four — in a late attempt to qualify for the Champions League.

-Other clubs that could be active are Tottenham, which appears set to sign Spain wing back Pedro Porro from Sporting in Portugal, and Nottingham Forest, which is reportedly close to bringing in Jonjo Shelvey from Newcastle and center back Felipe from Atletico Madrid.
+Other clubs that could be active are Tottenham, which appears set to sign Spain wing back Pedro Porro from Sporting in Portugal, and Nottingham Forest, with Newcastle midfielder Jonjo Shelvey and Atletico Madrid center back Felipe both pictured at the club’s training ground ahead of sealing moves.

-Manchester City could be about to send Joao Cancelo on loan to Bayern Munich after the Portugal fullback fell out of favor.
+Manchester City sent Joao Cancelo on loan to Bayern Munich for the rest of the season, with the Portugal fullback having fallen out of favor with manager Pep Guardiola since the World Cup.

+The German champions have the option to make the transfer permanent for a fee of 70 million euros ($76 million).

+Cancelo was one of City’s key players last season but Guardiola feels the team can do without the attacking, versatile defender after a recent tactical switch and the emergence of 18-year-old right back Rico Lewis.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports